GilOliveira/schemadotorg/modules/schemadotorg_paragraphs/README.md

 - Go to the Schema.org types configuration page.
   (/admin/config/search/schemadotorg/settings/types)
 - Enter Schema.org types that default to using the Paragraphs library.
+- Enter Schema.org parent type and paragraph types that have limited Schema.org properties.

 Requirements